jed709/jed709.github.io/index.md

 This dataset reflects an experiment wherein the dependent measure the length of odontoblasts (`len`) in guinea pigs.
 This doesn't feel intuitive, so we'll just pretend this is tooth length.
 The guinea pigs were administered vitamin C using one of two methods, either ascorbic acid (`VC`) or orange juice (`OJ`).
 Each guinea pig received vitamin C at one of three possible levels of `dose`, `0.5`, `1.0`, or `2.0`.
 Thus, the design of the experiment is 2 x 3, with both fixed effects manipulated between-subject; this is perfect for our purposes, because multilevel modelling is beyond the scope of this tutorial.

 So, how would we model this experiment?
-We can think about it in a pretty similar manner to how we would think about an ANOVA: We have two fixed effects we are interested in, and we are also probably interested in the interaction between them. `brms` uses the same formula syntax as the `lme4` package and most _R_ functions that can be used to fit linear models.
-So, we can translate our design into a linear formula, like so:
+We can think about it in a pretty similar manner to how we would think about an ANOVA: We have two fixed effects we are interested in, and we are also probably interested in the interaction between them. `brms` uses the same formula syntax as the `lme4` package and most _R_ functions that can be used to fit linear models (e.g., `lm()`).
+So, it is fairly easy to translate our design into a linear formula, like so:

 ```R
 len ~ supp * dose